roobottom/albie-and-ember/README.md

 # Albie and Ember.
 [Albie and Ember](https://roobottom.github.io/albie-and-ember/) is a single page short story.
 It’s our entry into the [2016 10K Apart competition](https://a-k-apart.com/), where entrants were encouraged to build a web experience weighing less than 10Kb.

+## Note to judges:

+**The files we wish to submit for entry are in `/docs`.
+Other files in the root are part of the build process, and are not required for the website to run.
+This is a static-file entry.**

 ## Who made this?

 Story and development by [Jon Roobottom](http://roobottom.com).
 Design by [Rachel Anderson](http://www.rachelandersondesign.me).